Davis1776/2020-02-sqlalchemy-challenge/README.md

 ## Step 1 - Climate Analysis and Exploration

 To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+All of the following analysis should be completed using SQLAlchemy, ORM queries, Pandas, and Matplotlib.

 * Use the resource files and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.